What Is a Multi-Cloud Strategy?

 If this is your first time hearing about “multi-cloud,” here are three key benefits to keep in mind:

-1. Redundancy and Disaster Recovery
+1. Improves Redundancy and Disaster Recovery

 Relying on a single cloud provider introduces a single point of failure.
 If that provider experiences an outage or service disruption, your operations may be impacted across the board.
 With a multi-cloud setup, backups can be replicated across multiple providers.
 Failover capabilities ensure that if one cloud fails, another can take over critical services.

-2. Flexibility and Scalability
+2. Increases Flexibility and Scalability

 Every cloud provider excels in different areas: